Boston Marathon returns to springtime spot for 126th running - NewsBreak

 “It’s still not quite normal, but it’s a lot closer to normal,” he said.

-Bobbi Gibb is acknowledged as the first woman to run Boston.
-She finished in 1966 among the unofficial runners known as bandits.
-A year later, Kathrine Switzer signed up as “K.V.
-Switzer” and got an official bib.
-Race director Jock Semple tried to shove her off the course.
+Valerie Rogosheske, who finished sixth in '72, said she was planning to hide in the bushes and run as a bandit before women got the go-ahead a few weeks before the race.
+She is running this year with her daughters, and serve as the honorary starter for the women’s elite field.

-Nina Kuscsik’s 1972 victory is celebrated this year.
-Five of the original eight women are taking part in the celebrations.
-Valerie Rogosheske, who finished sixth in the 1972 race, will run again this year, along with her daughters, and serve as the honorary starter for the women’s elite field.
+“There was just this feeling of, ‘Boy, we’re going to do this.
+No one can drop out.
+There are eyes upon us,'" she said at the starting line on Monday.
+“Many people didn’t think we should be running a marathon.
+So that’s why we really felt that pressure but opportunity as well to finish this marathon.”

 Kenya’s Benson Kipruto won the men’s race in October and will try to defend his title.